ottobar/ottobar/README.md

 - 💡 My Purpose: To cultivate an environment where we are all seen, heard, and known so that we live, laugh, love, and grow together.
 - 🤩 Three words to describe me: Integrity, Grit, & Joyful!
 - 👀 I’m interested in _all the things_, especially AI, the Web, & food...unfortunately, there are only 24 hours in a day and I have a family.
-- 🌱 I’m currently learning how to better communicate my brand and image to be more congruent with who I am, the values that I have, and the things that I do.
+- 🌱 I’m currently learning how to better communicate with everyone to be more congruent with who I am, the values that I have, and the things that I do.
 - 💞️ I’m looking to collaborate on anything...everyone in this world knows something that you do not, so strive to find out what that is from them.
 - 🏺 My favourite character from Greek Mythology: Cassandra, the Trojan priestess dedicated to the god Apollo and fated by him to utter true prophecies but never to be believed...I can relate.
 - 📫 How to reach me...I'm @ottobar on most things...but specifically: